Grace E. Harris Hall, Fifth Floor

 Graduate teaching assistant program

 The Focused Inquiry GTA program provides VCU graduate students the opportunity to gain valuable teaching experience and professional development.
 The highly structured program includes mentorship and guidance toward the goal of developing teaching expertise in a two-step process.
 In the first phase of the program, GTAs shadow sections of UNIV 111 and UNIV 112 or UNIV 200 taught by an assigned faculty mentor.
 In the second phase, GTAs either teach their own section of UNIV 111 and UNIV 112 or UNIV 200 or work on a research, professional development or departmental service project under the guidance of a faculty member.
 As a result, GTAs have a strong track record in the unit as highly committed, effective teachers of the UNIV courses.
-GTA positions are funded through the Graduate School and the Department of English.
+GTA positions are funded through the Department of English.